pin4eva/Frontend-Task/README.md

 3. Add your solution to your repository
 4. Create a pull request to our repository

-Also note down in the end how many hours it took to complete (roughly). **Please do not spend more than 6 hours for the whole task.**
+Also note down in the end how many hours it took to complete (roughly). **Please do not spend more than 4 hours for the whole task.** Submitting your solution earlier is a bonus.

 Thank you very much!